cjensen93/Wordle/README.md

   * Normal Mode: Like standard Wordle, this uses 5-letter words, from a 6,000 word dictionary
   * Hard Mode: Uses 6-letter words, pulled from a 10,539 word dictionary
   * Insanity: Uses 7-letter words, pulled from a 40,046 word dictionary.
 These words can be very hard!

+For each game mode, you will get `n+1` chances to guess.
+For example, if you choose 5-letter words, you will have 6 chances to guess the word.

 ------------------------